Frequently Asked Questions

 Your healthcare provider or pharmacist can tell you if it is safe to take ZOLOFT with your other medicines.
 Do not start or stop any medicine while taking ZOLOFT without talking to your healthcare provider first.

 Can I take ZOLOFT with other medications?

-Do not take ZOLOFT if you currently take, or have taken within the last 14 days, any medicine known as an MAOI (including intravenous methylene blue or the antibiotic linezolid).
+Do not take ZOLOFT if you currently take, or have taken within the last 14 days, any medicine known as a monoamine oxidase inhibitor (MAOI), including intravenous methylene blue or the antibiotic linezolid.
 Allow 14 days after stopping ZOLOFT before starting an MAOI.
 Taking an MAOI with ZOLOFT can cause serious or even life-threatening side effects.